 Peter Andrekson, Professor of Photonics at the Department of Microtechnology and Nanoscience at Chalmers, said, “The challenge lies in meeting that inevitable demand for capacity and performance while keeping costs at a reasonable level and minimizing the environmental impacts.”

-Per Larsson-Edefors, Professor in Computer Engineering at the Department of Computer Science and Engineering at Chalmers, said, “Our measurements show that the energy consumption of our refined chips is around ten times less than conventional error-correcting chips.”
+Per Larsson-Edefors, a Professor in Computer Engineering at the Department of Computer Science and Engineering at Chalmers, said, “Our measurements show that the energy consumption of our refined chips is around ten times less than conventional error-correcting chips.”

 At a foundational level, the scientists likewise showed the benefits of utilizing ‘optical frequency combs’ rather than having separate laser transmitters for every recurrence channel.
 An optical frequency comb produces light at all wavelengths all the while, making the transmitter very frequency- stable.
 This makes the gathering of the signs a lot simpler – and thus more energy efficient.

-Energy savings can likewise be made through controlling fiber optic communications at the network level.
+Energy savings can likewise be made by controlling fiber optic communications at the network level.
 By scientifically demonstrating the energy consumption in various system assets, data traffic can be controlled and directed with the goal that the assets are used ideally.
 This is particularly significant if traffic differs after some time, similar to the case in most networks.
-For this, the specialists built up an optimization algorithm, which can diminish energy consumption by up to 70%.
+For this, the specialists built up an optimization algorithm which can diminish energy consumption by up to 70%.

 According to scientists, “The research breakthroughs offer great potential for making the internet of the future considerably more energy-efficient.
 Several scientific articles have been published in the three research disciplines of optical hardware, electronics systems, and communication networks.”